-1. Use of Verniercallipers, Screw gauge, Spherometer, Barometer, Sphygmomanometer, Lightmeter, dry and wet thermometer, TDS/conductivity meter and other measuring instruments based on applications of the experiments.
-Use of Plumb line and Spirit level.
-2. Determination of 'g' by Kater's pendulum.
-3. To study the variation of time period with distance between centre of suspension and centre of gravity for a bar pendulum and to determine: (i) Radius of gyration of the bar about an axis through its C.G. and perpendicular to its length. (ii) The value of g in the laboratory.
-4. Determination of modulus of rigidity by (i) dynamic method Maxwell's needle/Torsional pendulum (ii) Forced torsional oscillations excited using electromagnet 5.
+1. Use of Verniercalliners, Screw gauge, Spherometer, Barometer, Sphygmomanometer Lightmeter dry and wet thermometer TDS/conductivity meter and other measuring instruments based on applications of the experiments Use of Plumb line and Spirit level 2 Determination of $\sigma$ by Kater's pendulum 3 To study the variation of time period with distance between centre of suspension J. and control of gravity for a bar pondulum and to determine (i) Redius of surption of and centre of gravity for a bar pendulum and to determine. (i) Radius of gyration of the her shout an axis through its $C{ij}$ and normandicular to its length (ii) The value the bar about an axis through its C.G. and perpendicular to its length. (ii) The value of g in the laboratory.
+4. Determination of modulus of rigidity by (1) dynamic method Maxwell's needle/Torsional pendulum (11) Forced torsional oscillations excited using electromagnet 5.
 Determination of coefficient of viscosity of a given liquid by Stoke's method.
 Study its temperature dependence.
 6. To study moment of inertia of a flywheel.
 7. Determination of modulus of rigidity by static method 8.
 To determine the Young's modulus by (i) bending of beam using traveling microscope/laser, (ii) Flexural vibrations of a bar.
 9. To study one dimensional collision using two hanging spheres of different materials 10.
 Determination of height (of inaccessible structure) using sextant.
 11. Measurement of charge and current sensitivity and CDR of Ballistic Galvanometer 12.
 Determine a high resistance by leakage method using Ballistic Galvanometer.
 13. To determine self-inductance of a coil by Rayleigh's method.
 14. To determine the mutual inductance of two coils by Absolute method.
 15. To study the Motion of Spring and calculate (a) Spring constant, (b) g and (c) Modulus of rigidity.
 16. To determine Coefficient of Viscosity of water by Capillary Flow Method (Poiseuille's method).
 17. To determine the value of g using Bar Pendulum.
-18. To determine the height of a building using a Sextant. ,
+18. To determine the height of a building using a Sextant.